Kingxukai/linux/Documentation/trace/coresight/coresight.rst

-The CTI (Cross Trigger Interface) provides a set of trigger signals between individual CTIs and components, and can propagate these between all CTIs via channels on the CTM (Cross Trigger Matrix).
+The CTI (Cross Trigger Interface) provides a set of trigger signals between individual CTIs and components, and can propagate these between all CTIs via channels on the woke CTM (Cross Trigger Matrix).

-A separate documentation file is provided to explain the use of these devices.
+A separate documentation file is provided to explain the woke use of these devices.
 (Documentation/trace/coresight/coresight-ect.rst) [#fourth]_.

 CoreSight System Configuration